rabbit19981023/laravel-nginx-mysql-docker/README.md

 ### Laravel Official Sail Development Environment

-If you prefer official method, you can use `laravel-sail`.
+If you prefer official method, you can use `Sail` which is developed by Laravel itself.

-Here's a snippet source codes from Laravel Official which can work pretty nice on my computer:
+Here's a snippet source codes from official which can work pretty nice on my computer:

 ```bash
 $ sudo docker run